Eliot-RUIZ/automation/README.md

 |L.2              | Logistic (2 parameters) | ![Y = \frac{1}{1 + exp(- b (X - e))} \quad \quad \quad](https://render.githubusercontent.com/render/math?math=Y%20%3D%20%5Cfrac%7B1%7D%7B1%20%2B%20exp(-%20b%20(X%20-%20e))%7D%20%5Cquad%20%5Cquad%20%5Cquad) |
 <br>

-In case of error, different messages will be printed to explain to the user why the error he made : error of syntax of the estimators, error in the number of digits or the ID of the models etc.
+In case of error, different messages will be printed to explain to the user what was the problem (e.g. error of syntax of the estimators, error in the number of digits or the ID of the models).
 <br>
 <br>
 <br>

-## Calculation of non-linear model confidence interval and predictions
+## Calculation of non-linear models' confidence interval & predictions

-The package "drc" already provides methods to calculate the confidence interval around the non-linear models created with its own Self-Starters (*predict.drc*).
+The package "drc" already provides methods to calculate the confidence interval around the non-linear models created with its Self-Starters (*predict.drc*).
 However, this feature is not available for the model created from "aomisc" self-starters, though some of them are often the best models (e.g. linear, exponential, logarithmic).

 The function *ci_nlm* was coded to generalize CI calculations for all models used in *compare_nlm*, but also to allows the user for plotting the predictions.
 ```r
 ### Default values ###
 ci_nlm = function(formula, fct, data, method = "delta", level = 0.05, nb_boot = 200, expand_x = NA, keep_cols = NULL)
 ```
-The *predict.drc* function computes the confidence interval using the Delta method, which is very fast to compute.
-However, as its calculation is very complicated, I decided to use the equivalent Bootstrapp method (Bertail, Boizot & Combris, 2003), which much more simple to code, but is slower to compute.
+The *predict.drc* function computes the confidence interval using the Delta method, which is very fast.
+However, as its calculation is very complicated, I decided to use the equivalent Bootstrap method (Bertail, Boizot & Combris, 2003) for the moment, which is much more simple to code but is slower to compute.

-A warning message appears if the "aomisc" self-starter is used with the Delta method, advising him to shift *method" to *"boot"*.
-Beforehand, it is really easy to check the source of the function, by switching *package = FALSE* to *package = TRUE* in the *compare_nlm* function.
+A warning message appears if the "aomisc" self-starter is used with the Delta method, advising to shift *method" to *"boot"*.
+Beforehand, it is really easy to check the source of the function, by switching *package = FALSE* to *package = TRUE* in the *compare_nlm* function (see above).
 <br>

-The latence vary with the Self-Starter used, with the number of coefficients and with the number of iterations.
-However, it is situated between 2 and 4s "aomisc" Self-starters with the default value of 200 iterations, while it could be much longer for "drc" Self-starters.
+The latency vary with the Self-Starter used, with the number of coefficients and with the number of iterations.
+However, it is situated between 2 and 4s for "aomisc" Self-starters, with the default value of 200 iterations.
+Since the *drm* function calculate many supplementary things for "drc" Self-starters, the duration of computation is generally much longer.
 ```r
 ### DRC self-starter with the Delta method -> immediate result ###
 result = ci_nlm(mpg~ wt, fct = gaussian(), data = mtcars)